UP Assembly Polls: Congress didn't field any candidate against Akhilesh, Shivpal out of 'political etiquettes', says Sachin Pilot | Politics

 Notably, Samajwadi Party had also not fielded its candidate from the Amethi assembly seat against Rahul Gandhi during the Lok Sabha elections in 2019.
 Further, Pilot stated that the changes will 'definitely' happen in Uttar Pradesh and Uttarakhand during the upcoming assembly elections.

-"After being in power for 5 years in Uttar Pradesh, BJP still wants to take votes from people by threatening them.
+"After being in power for 5 years in Uttar Pradesh, BJP still wants to instill fear in people to garner votes.
 However, Congress is contesting elections with the help of its manifesto and candidates.
 Priyanka Gandhi has already focused more on women this time," he added.
 Speaking about Unnao and Lakhimpur Kheri incidents, the senior Congress leader asserted that Priyanka Gandhi has been vocal on these issues since the beginning.

 In Uttar Pradesh, the first phase polling will be held on February 10, the second phase on February 14, the third phase on February 20, the fourth phase on February 23, the fifth phase on February 27, the sixth phase on March 3, and the seventh phase on March 7.
 The counting of votes will take place on March 10.
 (ANI)